 It put all of the guiding principle's to the test!

-And that's the story of The Art Dojo, overlapping communities coming together to transform spaces into creative hubs that build our youth and our communities up into something greater.
+The Art Dojo is all about communities coming together to transform spaces into creative hubs that build resiliency in our youth and youth workers.

 The Hundred Year Plan